-The Board has an investment strategy in place to invest available financial assets, totalling \$103.023m at 30 June 2022 (30 June 2021: \$103.550m), into funds managed by professional investment portfolio managers in order to appropriately manage the financial assets of the Fund.
+The Board has an investment strategy in place to invest available financial assets, totalling \$105.307m at 30 June 2023 (30 June 2022: \$103.023m), into funds managed by professional investment portfolio managers in order to appropriately manage the financial assets of the Fund.
+At times part of these funds may invested in one or more term deposits.